 b) Las Cabañas (Maremegmeg Beach) and its famous zipline

 Las Cabañas or Maremegmeg Beach (now also known as Vanilla Beach) is one of the most beautiful beaches to see in El Nido.
 It’s just 15 minutes from town and has a great vibe.
-It lost its virgin feel some years ago and now has a few bars, the odd hotel, and a new mall with a McDonald’s at the entrance, but it’s much quieter than El Nido Town beach.
+It lost some of its untouched feel a few years ago and now has a few bars, a few hotels, and a new mall with a McDonald’s at the entrance, but it’s much quieter than El Nido Town beach.
 Las Cabañas is an ideal place to watch the sunset in El Nido, with the sun dipping behind the lovely islets of the Bacuit Archipelago.

 If you’re into adrenaline, there’s a zipline 1.4 kilometers long that runs from the beach to Depeldet Islet.
-The price is 600 one way and 1,100 round trip, and we advise patience because the usual wait is at least an hour in line.
+The price is 600 one way and 1,100 round trip, and we advise patience because the wait is usually at least an hour.
 Since it opens at 8:30, if you can be there around 8:00, even better.
-Otherwise, it’s best to go at lunchtime, though note they stop between 12:00 and 13:00.
+Otherwise, it’s best to go around lunchtime, though note they stop between 12:00 and 13:00.

 Travel Around the Philippines tips: try to visit at high tide, because at low tide it looks much less appealing.
 That said, the section next to the mall is always fairly deep, so you can always swim.
 Check the tide times here.

 Also, if you prefer having the beach to yourself, we recommend walking toward “Maregmegmeg Corner” (you’ll see it labeled that way on Google Maps and we’ve marked it on the El Nido map below).
 The beach is shallower there and swimming is less comfortable, but honestly it’s worth it.
-It’s exactly the area in this photo:
+This is the exact area shown in the photo:

 c) Duli Beach, perfect if you want to surf in El Nido (even as a beginner)

-This beautiful 2‑kilometer beach lies even farther north than Nacpan Beach, so a great El Nido day out is to combine the two.
+This beautiful 2-kilometer beach lies even farther north than Nacpan Beach, so a great day trip from El Nido is to combine the two.
 The motorbike ride between them takes about 30 minutes.

 You can sit back and enjoy this wild, paradise landscape or opt to go surfing.
 Duli Beach is the best spot to get on a board and tame some waves.
 Several shops rent surfboards for 250 pesos per hour and 600 pesos if you need an instructor.
-There are also a few beach bars and a couple of resorts.
+There are also a few beach bars and a couple of places to stay nearby.

-Want to adventure a bit more?
+Want to venture a bit more?
 Keep heading north and check out Verde Safari Beach (watch the road conditions…), Bucana, Sibaltan, and Mariposa Beach—hardly known beaches to see in El Nido.

 d) Lio Beach (relax and sunsets)

-This is one of our latest discoveries among the beaches to see in El Nido.
+This is one of our most recent discoveries in El Nido.
 It’s just 15 minutes from the town center and has a few high-end resorts, yet it’s usually much quieter than the other beaches near town.

 To get there, go by motorbike or tricycle for around 250 pesos.
 Entrance is free and there are free loungers to sit on.
 There are also several restaurants, so it’s a good spot for lunch or to while away a few hours.
-It’s also positioned for sunset.
+It’s also a great spot for sunset.

 e) Corong Corong Beach (sunset/drinks/dinner)

 Although Corong Corong Beach isn’t one of our favorites (swimming is tricky, especially at low tide), it’s worth strolling to discover this very peaceful place near El Nido.
-This is the trendy area to stay during your time in El Nido because it’s calmer, there’s a better selection of beachfront accommodation, and, above all, you get incredible sunsets.
+This is the trendiest area to stay in El Nido because it’s calmer, there’s a better selection of beachfront accommodation, and, above all, you get incredible sunsets.
 No wonder people are starting to call it Sunset Beach.

 f) Seven Commandos

-As a bonus track, if you’ve got a free day in El Nido, a great idea is to spend it at Seven Commandos Beach.
-Although this beach is usually part of the Tour A island hopping, if you visit outside the docking hours of those boats (typically about 14:00–16:00), you can have it almost to yourself.
+As a bonus, if you’ve got a free day in El Nido, a great idea is to spend it at Seven Commandos Beach.
+Although this beach is usually included in Tour A, if you visit outside the docking hours of those boats (typically about 14:00–16:00), you can have it almost to yourself.

 In our opinion, it’s a fabulous beach.
-There are lovely palm trees for shade, a small bar with cold beers, a snorkeling area, and, above all, a stunning panoramic view over the rest of the Bacuit Archipelago.
+There are lovely palm trees for shade, a small bar serving cold beer, a snorkeling area, and, above all, a stunning panoramic view over the rest of the Bacuit Archipelago.
 Plus, because it’s fairly deep, it’s always perfect for swimming.

 To get there, you can go by kayak (below we tell you what other stops you can combine it with) or, if you’re lucky—because it’s getting harder—by hiring a bangka.
 They usually charge about 700 pesos round trip for the whole boat from Corong Corong Beach.
 Head to the beach and agree on a pickup time.